-Got myself some new makeup goodies in the past month or so and despite myself loving some of them (featured in my July Favourites if you haven’t checked that post out!), there are some duds which I am pretty disappointed with.
+Got myself some new makeup goodies in the past month or so and despite myself loving some of them, there are some duds which I am pretty disappointed with.
 Playing with tons of makeup over a few years really did allow me to figure out what I do like and what I do not when it comes to formulation, pigmentation, packaging and just overall effectiveness.
 That being said, I did give these items below a good trial run and I can’t find myself enjoying their usage, so here we go.

 Catrice Liquid Luminier Strobing Pen in 020 Ready For Champagne